SVA-SE/MATRIX-dashboards/README.md

 ## Structure
 This repository is divided into two main sections: A dashboard information hub (kept in the **docs** folder), and working dashboard examples to complement the information (kept in the **code** folder).

-### Information centre
+### Information Centre
 This is the starting point of the inventory.
-The idea is that someone who wants to develop a One Health surveillance dashboard can go to this information centre (publicly accessible as a webpage at https://sva-se.github.io/MATRIX-dashboards) and use it as a resource
+The idea is that someone who wants to develop a One Health surveillance dashboard can go to this information centre (publicly accessible as a webpage at [https://sva-se.github.io/MATRIX-dashboards](https://sva-se.github.io/MATRIX-dashboards)) and use it as a resource.

 The information centre is divided into sections: